Police appeal for information following deliberate fire on north-east building site - Evening Express

 Anyone with information is asked to contact police via 101 and quote incident number 0929 of 21 May.

-Alternatively, information can be passed via Crimestoppers on 0800 555 111, where anonymity can be maintained.
+Alternatively, information can be passed anonymously via Crimestoppers on 0800 555 111.

+Councillor Doreen Mair for the Fraserburgh and District ward, hit out at those responsible, saying: “It’s an absolute disgrace.
+It’s just unbelievable and they should be thoroughly ashamed of themselves.

+“They’re putting themselves at risk but apart from that they are putting extra pressure, if it had been needed, on the emergency services that have far more important things to do during this present time.

 Help support quality local journalism … become a digital subscriber to the Evening Express